Ryanair hit with first ever pilots strike

 “This has shown us that nothing has changed with Ryanair’s management style or how it handles workers’ rights,” VC President Ilja Schulz told reporters on Thursday.

-Ryanair pilots mobilised in September after the carrier announced the cancellation of around 20,000 flights, which it blamed on a rostering problem sparked by a change in Irish regulations.
-(Writing by Ludwig Burger; editing by Edmund Blair and Jason Neely)
+Ryanair pilots mobilized in September after the carrier announced the cancellation of around 20,000 flights, which it blamed on a rostering problem sparked by a change in Irish regulations.

+Chief Executive Michael O‘Leary told Reuters this week that his offer of union recognition was genuine but that employees must understand it will remain a low cost airline.
+Negotiations with unions will continue in the new year.

+Additional reporting by Padraic Halpin in Dublin, writing by Ludwig Burger; editing by Edmund Blair and Jason Neely